fxbox/users/doc/API.md

 * status code 401, errno 401: Unauthorized.
 If credentials are not valid.
 * status code 409, errno 409: Conflict.
 The user is already registered.
 * status code 410, errno 410: Gone.
 The resource is no more available.
 Don't insist.
 * status code 423, errno 423: Locked.
-You are trying to delete the last user with admin privileges.
+You are trying to delete yourself or the last user with admin privileges.
 That's forbidden.
 * status code 501, errno 501: Internal server error.
 * any status code, errno 999: Unknown error